Botulism toxins, usually consumed in food, can weaken or paralyze muscles.

 Keeping potatoes that have been baked in aluminum foil hot until served

 If people are unsure whether a can should be discarded, they can check it when they start to open it.
 Before making the first puncture, they can place a few drops of water in the spot to be punctured.
 If water is expelled rather than sucked into the can when the can is punctured, the can is contaminated and should be discarded.
+If there is any question whether a can of food is safe, it is better to discard it than risk getting botulism.

 Any food that may be contaminated should be disposed of carefully.
 Even tiny amounts of toxins ingested, inhaled, or absorbed through the eye or a break in the skin can cause serious illness.
 Skin contact should be avoided as much as possible, and hands should be washed immediately after handling the food.